 The results of this research trial will be published on the University website, in scientific medical journals and promoted on social media.
-Your individual results will not be identifiable nor would you be identified in any report or publication and anonymous data may be shared with other researchers.
-We will send you a copy of the results via email.
+Your individual results will not be identifiable, nor would you be identified in any report or publication and anonymous data may be shared with other researchers.
+We will send you a copy of the trial results via your preferred contact method.
 Anonymous quotes from digitally recorded interviews (optional part of the study) may be used in publications.